dagny099/citation-compass/docs/api.md

 ## Overview

-The Academic Citation Platform provides several APIs for interacting with citation data, machine learning models, and analytics services.
+Citation Compass provides several APIs for interacting with citation data, machine learning models, and analytics services.
 This document covers the main API components and their usage.

 ## Core Services API